CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/how-to-add-public-ip-to-virtual-machine.md

   "contentIsHTML": false
 }}}

-CenturyLink Cloud customers may wish to add a public IP to specific virtual machine or Bare Metal server in their cloud environment to deliver services.
+Lumen Cloud customers may wish to add a public IP to specific virtual machine or Bare Metal server in their cloud environment to deliver services.
 Public IPs are delivered using a 1 to 1 NAT model.

 ### General Notes & Best Practices